Baerenstein/VolaSurfer/README.md

 ## Configuration

-Before starting the application, it is important to set the right URI for the database
+Before starting the application, it is important to set the right URI for the database.

 Go to `backend/infrastructure/settings.py` and adjust POSTGRES_URI to your specific database details.